eritech98/Boundary_layer_Met/README.md

 ## <u>Ekman Spiral</u>
-This was an assignment about plotting cosine waves,sine wave and Hdographs under the topic "Ekman spiral" Languages used was python with numpy and matplotlib libraries
+This was an assignment about plotting cosine waves,sine wave and Hodographs under the topic "Ekman spiral".
+Languages used was python with numpy and matplotlib libraries

 Here are the graphs obtained